Ronkini Gupta: Career

-She travels across the country with her solo recitals and has performed at various prestigious stages namely Sawai Gandharv Mahotsav (2022), Maharana Kumbha Sangeet Samaroh, Udaipur (2022), Pancham Nishad- Pratahswar(2021), Utsaah by Durga Jasraj (2021)Banyan Tree Festival- Barkha Ritu (2020), Kalaghoda Festival (2019), Melbourne Classical Arts Society Festival (2019), to name a few.
-She has released an independently produced Indian classical album titled Mere Kheyaal Se in 2020, where she has recorded four tracks in four different ragas, which are her own original bandishes, shot and recorded live.
+SBroadwayls across the country with her solo recitals and has performed at various prestigious stages namely Sawai Gandharv Mahotsav (2022), Maharana Kumbha Sangeet Samaroh, Udaipur (2022), Pancham Nishad- Pratahswar(2021), Utsaah by Durga Jasraj (2021)Banyan Tree Festival- Barkha Ritu (2020), Kalaghoda Festival (2019), Melbourne Classical Arts Society Festival (2019), to name a few.
+She released an independently produced Indian classical album titled Mere Kheyaal Se in 2020, where she recorded four tracks in four different ragas, which are her own original bandishes, shot and recorded live.
 She is often quoted by the musical maestro AR Rahman in his list of favourite artists.

-Ronkini Gupta has a band called The Kheyaal-e-Jazz Projekt (Ronkini Gupta Collective) which is a classical fusion band.
+Ronkini Gupta has a band called The Kheyaal-e-Jazz Projekt (Ronkini Gupta Collective), which is a classical fusion band.
 The band has won the Artist Aloud Music Awards for 2016 and 2018 and has also been featured on Kappa TV with their OSTs- Aye Ri Chandni, Khaare Se Naina and Jhoothi Batiyaan.
 She has also contributed additional vocals towards Coke Studio Season 4 with Sachin Jigar for the song "Laadki".
+She sang the highly acclaimed Hamse Toh Woh Behtar Hai for Mukhbir, a Zee OTT presentation, released in 2022.